yssl/PACERs/README.md

                         | Multiple | --user-input 1 2 3       | run each source 3 times: with 1, 2, 3      |
                         | values   | --user-input "1 2" "3 4" | run each source 2 times: with "1 2", "3 4" |

-  --user-dict USER_DICT
-                        Specify USER_DICT to be sent to the stdin of target programs.
-Argument should be python dictionary
-                        representation.
-Each 'key' of the dictionary item is 'suffix' that should match with the last parts of each source file name. 'value' is user input for those matched source files.
-                        If both --user-input and --user-dict are specified, only --user-dict is used.

-                        Example:
-                        --user-dict {'1':['1','2'], '2':['2,'5','7']}

-                        runs a source file whose name ends with '1' (e.g. prob1.c) 2 times (with '10', '20')
-                        and run a source file whose name ends with '2' (e.g. prob2.c) 3 times (with '2','5','7').

   --timeout TIMEOUT     Each target program is killed when TIMEOUT(seconds)
                         is reached.
 Useful for infinite loop cases.
                         Setting zero seconds(--timeout 0) means unlimited execution time